-- 1. Laboratory Manual of Engineering Physics by Dr. Y.Aparna & Dr. K. Venkateswara Rao (V.G.S Publishers). - 2.
-Laboratory Manual of Engineering, Published by CMR College of Engineering & Technology
+- 1. Laboratory Manual of Engineering Physics by Dr.Y.Aparna&Dr. K. Venkateswara Rao (V.G.S Publishers). - 2.
+Laboratory Manual of Engineering physics, Published by CMR College of Engineering & Technology

 - 1. Explain the concept of oscillations and resonance. - 2.
-Determine energy gap of a semiconductor diode, Planck's constant and magnetic fields. - 3.
-Describe the characteristics of semiconductor devices - 4.
-Design new experiments in engineering.
+Determine energy gap of a semiconductor diode and identify the semiconductor by using Hall Effect. - 3.
+Determine the variation of magnetic fields and current variations using Stewarts & Gees Experiment. - 4.
+Design new experiments in engineering for identifying plancks constant and study the characteristics of other optoelectronic devices. - 5.
 Evaluate the basic properties of lasers and optical fibers.